antihax/goesi/esi/docs/UniverseApi.md

 # **PostUniverseNames**
 > []PostUniverseNames200Ok PostUniverseNames(ctx, ids, optional)
-Get names and categories for a set of ID's
+Get names and categories for a set of IDs

 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types  ---
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types  ---  Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/universe/names/)

 ### Required Parameters